noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

    3 │ Switzerland          8637000  Europe
 ```

-And in case you already got your data in a dictionary where the keys are `Strings` or `Symbols`, simply initialize your `DataFrame` using that dictionary:
+And in case you already got your data in a dictionary, where the keys are `Strings` or `Symbols`, simply initialize your `DataFrame` using that dictionary:
 ```julia-repl
 julia> mydict = Dict("country" => ["Austria", "Germany", "Switzerland"], "population 2020" => [8_917_000, 83_240_000, 8_637_000], "continent" => "Europe")
 Dict{String, Any} with 3 entries: